Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 // person.pet?.family?.name: person has a property named pet: person.pet is not nullish. pet does not have a property called family, person.pet.family is nullish.
 // The expression returns undefined. person.getFullName?.(): person has a property named getFullName: person.getFullName() is not nullish and can get invoked,
 // which returns Lydia Hallie. member.getLastName?.(): variable member is non-existent therefore a ReferenceError gets thrown!

+### 45.
+const config = {
+  languages: [],
+  set language(lang) {
+    return this.languages.push(lang);
+  },
+};

+console.log(config.language);
+// The language method is a setter.
+Setters don't hold an actual value, their purpose is to modify properties.
+When calling a setter method, undefined gets returned.

+### 46.
+const name = 'Lydia Hallie';

+console.log(!typeof name === 'object');
+console.log(!typeof name === 'string');

+// typeof name returns "string".
+The string "string" is a truthy value, so !typeof name returns the boolean value false. false === "object" and false === "string" both return false.
+// (If we wanted to check whether the type was (un)equal to a certain type, we should've written !== instead of !typeof)

+### 47.
+async function* range(start, end) {
+  for (let i = start; i <= end; i++) {
+    yield Promise.resolve(i);
+  }
+}

+(async () => {
+  const gen = range(1, 3);
+  for await (const item of gen) {
+    console.log(item);
+  }
+})();

+// The generator function range returns an async object with promises for each item in the range we pass: Promise{1}, Promise{2}, Promise{3}.
+We set the variable gen equal to the async object, after which we loop over it using a for await ... of loop.
+We set the variable item equal to the returned Promise values: first Promise{1}, then Promise{2}, then Promise{3}.
+Since we're awaiting the value of item, the resolved promise, the resolved values of the promises get returned: 1, 2, then 3.

+### 48.
+const myFunc = ({ x, y, z }) => {
+  console.log(x, y, z);
+};

+myFunc(1, 2, 3);

+// myFunc expects an object with properties x, y and z as its argument.
+Since we're only passing three separate numeric values (1, 2, 3) instead of one object with properties x, y and z ({x: 1, y: 2, z: 3}), x, y and z have their default value of undefined.

+### 49.
+const spookyItems = ['👻', '🎃', '🕸'];
+({ item: spookyItems[3] } = { item: '💀' });

+console.log(spookyItems);
+// By destructuring objects, we can unpack values from the right-hand object, and assign the unpacked value to the value of the same property name on the left-hand object.
+In this case, we're assigning the value "💀" to spookyItems[3].
+This means that we're modifying the spookyItems array, we're adding the "💀" to it.
+When logging spookyItems, ["👻", "🎃", "🕸", "💀"] gets logged.

+### 50.
+const myPromise = Promise.resolve(Promise.resolve('Promise'));

+function funcOne() {
+  setTimeout(() => console.log('Timeout 1!'), 0);
+  myPromise.then(res => res).then(res => console.log(`${res} 1!`));
+  console.log('Last line 1!');
+}

+async function funcTwo() {
+  const res = await myPromise;
+  console.log(`${res} 2!`)
+  setTimeout(() => console.log('Timeout 2!'), 0);
+  console.log('Last line 2!');
+}

+funcOne();
+funcTwo();
+// First, we invoke funcOne.
+On the first line of funcOne, we call the asynchronous setTimeout function, from which the callback is sent to the Web API. (see my article on the event loop here.)

+// Then we call the myPromise promise, which is an asynchronous operation.
+Pay attention, that now only the first then clause was added to the microtask queue.

+// Both the promise and the timeout are asynchronous operations, the function keeps on running while it's busy completing the promise and handling the setTimeout callback.
+This means that Last line 1! gets logged first, since this is not an asynchonous operation.

+// Since the callstack is not empty yet, the setTimeout function and promise in funcOne cannot get added to the callstack yet.

+// In funcTwo, the variable res gets Promise because Promise.resolve(Promise.resolve('Promise')) is equivalent to Promise.resolve('Promise') since resolving a promise just resolves it's value.
+The await in this line stops the execution of the function until it receives the resolution of the promise and then keeps on running synchronously until completion, so Promise 2! and then Last line 2! are logged and the setTimeout is sent to the Web API.
+If the first then clause in funcOne had its own log statement, it would be printed before Promise 2!.
+Howewer, it executed silently and put the second then clause in microtask queue.
+So, the second clause will be printed after Promise 2!.

+// Then the call stack is empty.
+Promises are microtasks so they are resolved first when the call stack is empty so Promise 1! gets to be logged.

+// Now, since funcTwo popped off the call stack, the call stack is empty.
+The callbacks waiting in the queue (() => console.log("Timeout 1!") from funcOne, and () => console.log("Timeout 2!") from funcTwo) get added to the call stack one by one.
+The first callback logs Timeout 1!, and gets popped off the stack.
+Then, the second callback logs Timeout 2!, and gets popped off the stack.

+### 51.
+// sum.js
+export default function sum(x) {
+  return x + x;
+}

+// index.js
+import * as sum from './sum';

+// With the asterisk *, we import all exported values from that file, both default and named.
+If we had the following file:

+// // info.js
+// export const name = 'Lydia';
+// export const age = 21;
+// export default 'I love JavaScript';

+// // index.js
+// import * as info from './info';
+// console.log(info);
+// The following would get logged:

+// {
+//   default: "I love JavaScript",
+//   name: "Lydia",
+//   age: 21
+// }
+// For the sum example, it means that the imported value sum looks like this:

+// { default: function sum(x) { return x + x } }
+// We can invoke this function, by calling sum.default - Solution : sum.default(4)

+### 52.
+const add = x => x + x;

+function myFunc(num = 2, value = add(num)) {
+  console.log(num, value);
+}

+myFunc();
+myFunc(3);

+// First, we invoked myFunc() without passing any arguments.
+Since we didn't pass arguments, num and value got their default values: num is 2, and value is the returned value of the function add.
+To the add function, we pass num as an argument, which had the value of 2. add returns 4, which is the value of value.

+// Then, we invoked myFunc(3) and passed the value 3 as the value for the argument num.
+We didn't pass an argument for value.
+Since we didn't pass a value for the value argument, it got the default value: the returned value of the add function.
+To add, we pass num, which has the value of 3. add returns 6, which is the value of value.

+### 53.
+const person = {
+  name: 'Lydia Hallie',
+  hobbies: ['coding'],
+};

+function addHobby(hobby, hobbies = person.hobbies) {
+  hobbies.push(hobby);
+  return hobbies;
+}

+addHobby('running', []);
+addHobby('dancing');
+addHobby('baking', person.hobbies);

+console.log(person.hobbies);

+// The addHobby function receives two arguments, hobby and hobbies with the default value of the hobbies array on the person object.

+// First, we invoke the addHobby function, and pass "running" as the value for hobby and an empty array as the value for hobbies.
+Since we pass an empty array as the value for hobbies, "running" gets added to this empty array.

+// Then, we invoke the addHobby function, and pass "dancing" as the value for hobby.
+We didn't pass a value for hobbies, so it gets the default value, the hobbies property on the person object.
+We push the hobby dancing to the person.hobbies array.

+// Last, we invoke the addHobby function, and pass "baking" as the value for hobby, and the person.hobbies array as the value for hobbies.
+We push the hobby baking to the person.hobbies array.

+// After pushing dancing and baking, the value of person.hobbies is ["coding", "dancing", "baking"]

+### 54.
+class Bird {
+  constructor() {
+    console.log("I'm a bird. 🦢");
+  }
+}

+class Flamingo extends Bird {
+  constructor() {
+    console.log("I'm pink. 🌸");
+    super();
+  }
+}

+const pet = new Flamingo();

+// We create the variable pet which is an instance of the Flamingo class.
+When we instantiate this instance, the constructor on Flamingo gets called.
+First, "I'm pink. 🌸" gets logged, after which we call super(). super() calls the constructor of the parent class, Bird.
+The constructor in Bird gets called, and logs "I'm a bird. 🦢".
 ```

 ### 105. JavaScript Proxies